dtzxporter/DTZxPorterLanding/_tools/hunter.md

 ---

 # Hunter - The TD2, Avatar Asset Extractor
-Extracts all assets the games "The Division 2" and "Avatar Frontiers of Pandora".
+Extracts all assets from the games "The Division 2" and "Avatar Frontiers of Pandora".
 This software was developed by [DTZxPorter](https://twitter.com/dtzxporter).

 ## ❤️ Donate:
 - I take time out of my day to make this happen.